 For many people, living a life that is worthy of God seems like an impossible goal.
 And yet it is what is expected of Christ’s disciples.
-Fortunately the Scriptures give us some clues on how to do this, including this passage from Paul’s letter to the church at Colossae.
+Fortunately, the Scripture gives us some clues on how to do this, including this passage from Paul’s letter to the church at Colossae.

-Do you want to live in a way that is worthy of God, that pleases him in every way?
+Do you want to live in a way that is worthy of God?
+A life that pleases him in every way?
 Then the place to start is in prayer, asking that God would reveal his will to you.
 And if you are sincere, I am convinced that he will.
-Unless he does want you to fail, which I have a hard time believing.
+Unless he wants you to fail, which I have a hard time believing.

-My biggest problem is that I am not always very good at discerning his response to me; often because it disagrees with what I want to do and/or be.
-And when his will does not coincide with mine, I am left with a choice: please God, or please myself.
+And you also need to follow the direction he gives.
+And that can be challenging.
+Especially when it disagrees with what I want to do and/or be.
+And when his will does not coincide with mine, which is often the case, I am left with a choice: please God and walk worthy, or please myself.

 How to be worthy in three easy (or maybe not so easy) steps:

 - Be obedient to the instruction he gives you through his Spirit’s voice, his word, or wise counsel.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.

 This article was originally published on Oct.
 11, 2013